ViciousPanda/terminal_menu/README.md

-# terminal_menu
+# Terminal Menu

 Dynamic Python menu for the terminal
 By Jacob Gesink

 This menu allows you to write classes and functions directly into menu items.
 It allows for submenu nestling and should be a quick sollution to any python menu that requires the terminal window for user selection.

-naming of menu items is linked to the function names.
+The naming of menu items is linked to the function names.
 Class names are descriptive only and hidden from the end user.

-# Terminal Menu

-This menu allows you to write classes and functions directly into menu items.
-It allows for submenu nestling and should be a quick sollution to any python menu that requires the terminal window for user selection.

 ## Installation

 import menu.py into your project.

-import sys and import os are optional
+(import sys and os are optional)

 ## Usage